DevOpsBootcamp/website/source/contributing-to-open-source.rst

 .. image:: /static/licensing.jpg
     :align: center
     :alt: Software Licensing
+    :scale: 40%

 .. ifnotslides::

     You should never publish code without a license.
-Code without a license makes it hard for others to use and contribute to your software because most countries will implicitly assign copyright without a license.
+Code without a license makes it hard for others to use and contribute to your software because most countries will implicitly assign exclusive copyright without a license.
     Instead you should choose one of the many existing licenses that fits you needs best.

     A license is just a way for you to tell the world "This is what I say you can and cannot do with my software."
-It's as simple as having a file in your project titled LICENSE with the contents of your license of choice.
+It's as simple as having a file in your project titled LICENSE with the contents of your license of choice (though some licenses such as Apache recommend that you add a license header to each file of source code).

     **Never write your own license**.
 Lawyers get paid a lot of money to write Open Source licenses, if you are not a lawyer then don't write your own.